Murder of Vanessa Marcotte: Murder

-On Sunday, August 7, 2016, Marcotte left her mother's house on Brooks Station Road in Princeton in the early afternoon to go for a run before heading back to New York by commuter bus later in the day.
+On Sunday, August 7, 2016, Marcotte left her mother's house on Brooks Station Road in Princeton in the early afternoon to go for a walk before heading back to New York by commuter bus later in the day.
 Her family notified police when several hours passed and she did not return.
 Police then immediately launched a missing persons search.
 She was found deceased off the street on a trail in a heavily wooded area around 8:20 PM, less than a half-mile from her mother's home.

 Officials immediately classified it as a homicide case.
 Her body was naked and she had burns to her face, feet and hands.
 She was also believed to have been sexually assaulted and strangled.
 She suffered "crushing injuries" to her throat and had a broken nose.
 Her clothes, cell phone and earbuds were missing, and a partially-burned sneaker was found near her body.
 None of her clothes were ever recovered, and it is believed that her killer may have taken them when he fled.
 Foreign DNA was also found at the scene.

 According to a local witness, Marcotte stopped at the Mountainside Market on Hubbardston Road in the afternoon for a drink, and was last seen alive walking while talking on her cell phone after 1 PM.
 Another witness also reported they had seen a vehicle following Marcotte, which had turned around and followed her again on the road on which she was walking.
 According to authorities, Marcotte put up a "huge struggle" during the attack, which was believed to have occurred between 1 and 3 P.M.